GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 - SETUP: environment and libraries
 - USER INPUT: required
 - DATA PROCESSING: datasets are processed according to settings
-- PREVIEW RESULTS: plot tables and maps
+- PREVIEW RESULTS: plot maps and charts
 - EXPORT RESULTS: results are exported as gpkg and csv according to templates

 # SCRIPT STEP-BY-STEP